2023551725tanya-dot/canteen-preorder-flutter-app/README.md

-Using VS Code
+:Using VS Code

-Open your project in VS Code
+:Open your project in VS Code
-In the Explorer (left side):
+:In the Explorer (left side):
-Right-click on empty space
+:Right-click on empty space
-Click New File
+:Click New File
-Name the file exactly:
+:Name the file exactly:
-README.md
+:README.md

-⚠️ All caps, .md is important
+:⚠️ All caps, .md is important
-Open README.md
+:Open README.md
-Paste the content I give below
+:Paste the content I give below
-Save the file (Ctrl + S)
+:Save the file (Ctrl + S)